The Last Kingdom: Plot summary

-Osbert is the second son of Ealdorman (Earl) Uhtred, Lord of Bebbanburg in Northumbria.
+At nine years old Osbert is the second son of Ealdorman Uhtred, Lord of Bebbanburg in Northumbria during the year 866 AD.
 Danes arrive on Bebbanburg's shores, and Ealdorman Uhtred's first son, also called Uhtred, is killed while scouting.
-Ealdorman Uhtred renames Osbert as Uhtred son of Uhtred.
-Ealdorman Uhtred is killed during a disastrous attack on Danish-seized Eoferwic (York) and his son is captured by Danish Jarl Ragnar the Fearless.
-Ragnar, amused by the boy's bravery during the battle, keeps him as a thrall.
-Uhtred's uncle, Ælfric, takes Bebbanburg and usurps the title of ealdorman from Uhtred, the rightful heir.
+Ealdorman Uhtred then renames Osbert as Uhtred, son of Uhtred.
+Ealdorman Uhtred, other local nobles and their raised army are killed during a disastrous attack on Danish-seized Eoferwic (York) the following year, with the younger 10 years old Uhtred being captured by Danish Jarl Ragnar the Fearless.
+Ragnar, amused by the boy's bravery in attacking him, keeps him and raises him like one of his own sons, including training him to be a warrior.
+Uhtred's uncle, Ælfric, takes Bebbanburg and usurps the title of ealdorman and Bebbanburg from Uhtred, the rightful heir.

 Uhtred befriends Ragnar's youngest son, Rorik, and has many clashes with one boy in particular, Sven, son of Kjartan, one of Ragnar's shipmasters.
 One day, Sven kidnaps Ragnar's daughter, Thyra, and removes part of her clothing in an effort to sexually assault her.
 Uhtred charges Sven, taking Sven's sword and attacking him with it.
 Uhtred, Rorik, and Thyra escape back to Ragnar's hall.
 Ragnar dismisses Kjartan from his service when Kjartan makes light of his son's behaviour.
-He also crushes one of Sven's eyes with the hilt of his sword - adding darkly that he would have crushed both, had Sven stripped Thyra completely naked.
+He also crushes one of Sven's eyes with the hilt of his sword – adding darkly that he would have crushed both, had Sven stripped Thyra completely naked.

-Uhtred, along with Ragnar and the Danes, then goes raiding across East Anglia, and participates in the conquests of Mercia and East Anglia, and the invasion of Wessex.
-He is kidnapped by a priest, Beocca, an old family friend.
-He then escapes from Wessex and rejoins Ragnar.
-Uhtred enjoys life with the Danes, even after Rorik dies due to a long sickness, but flees after Kjartan and his men set fire to Ragnar's hall and kill everyone who tries to flee.
-Ragnar remains inside, preferring to die on his terms rather than at Kjartan's hands.
-Kjartan abducts Thyra.
+Uhtred joins Ragnar and the Danes on raids across East Anglia, and participates in the conquests of Mercia and East Anglia, and the invasion of Wessex.
+He is kidnapped at the instigation of a priest, Beocca, an old family friend.
+He escapes from Wessex and rejoins Ragnar.

+Uhtred enjoys life with Ragnar, but while he is out one night at the age of 15 during the year 872 AD, Kjartan and his men set fire to Ragnar's hall and kill everyone trying to escape, except for Thyra.
+Ragnar remains inside rather than die on Kjartan's terms.
+Thyra is captured and given to Sven.